George Lascelles, 7th Earl of Harewood: Early life

-George Henry Hubert Lascelles was born at his parents' London home of Chesterfield House on 7 February 1923, the first child of Henry, Viscount Lascelles, and Princess Mary, Viscountess Lascelles, and first grandchild of King George V and Queen Mary, who stood as sponsors at his christening.
-The christening took place on 25 March 1923 at St Mary's Church in the village of Goldsborough, near Knaresborough adjoining the family home Goldsborough Hall.
-After his paternal grandfather's death in 1929, he was styled as Viscount Lascelles as his father succeeded to the earldom.
-He served as a Page of Honour at the coronation of his uncle King George VI in May 1937.
+George Henry Hubert Lascelles was born on 7 February 1923 at his parents' London home Chesterfield House.
+He was the first child of Henry, Viscount Lascelles, and Princess Mary, Viscountess Lascelles, and first grandchild of King George V and Queen Mary, who stood as sponsors at his christening.
+The ceremony took place on 25 March at St Mary's Church in the village of Goldsborough, near Knaresborough adjoining the family home, Goldsborough Hall.
+After his paternal grandfather's death in 1929, he was styled Viscount Lascelles when his father succeeded to the earldom.
+He served as a Page of Honour at the coronation of his uncle, King George VI in May 1937.

-He was raised at Harewood House in Yorkshire.
-He was educated at Ludgrove School, Eton College and King's College, Cambridge.
+He was raised at Harewood House in Yorkshire and educated at Ludgrove School, Eton College, and King's College, Cambridge.
 His time at university was interrupted by the Second World War.

 Military service

-Lascelles with fellow Prominente after his release: John Alexander Elphinstone, Churchill's cousin Max de Hamel, Michael Alexander and John Winant Jr. among them.
+Lascelles with fellow Prominente after his release: John Alexander Elphinstone (his aunt by-marriage, Queen Elizabeth's nephew), Churchill's cousin Max de Hamel, Michael Alexander and John Winant Jr. among them.

-Lascelles joined the British Army where he was commissioned as a second lieutenant into the Grenadier Guards (his father's regiment) in 1942, attaining the rank of captain.
-He fought with the 3rd Battalion of the regiment, part of the 1st Guards Brigade of the 78th Infantry Division (the brigade was later transferred to the 6th Armoured Division), serving in North Africa and Italy, but was wounded and captured at Monte Corno on 18 June 1944, the anniversary of both his father's injury in the First World War and the Battle of Waterloo, in which his great-great-grandfather was injured.
+Lascelles joined the British Army and was commissioned as a second lieutenant into the Grenadier Guards, his father's regiment, in 1942.
+He attained the rank of captain.
+Serving with the regiment's 3rd Battalion, part of the 1st Guards Brigade of the 78th Infantry Division (later transferred to the 6th Armoured Division), he saw action in North Africa and Italy.
+He was wounded and captured at Monte Corno on 18 June 1944, the anniversary of both his father's injury in the First World War and the Battle of Waterloo, in which his great-great-grandfather had been injured.

 He was held as a prisoner of war in Oflag IV-C (Colditz) until May 1945.
-As the nephew of King George VI, Lascelles was one of the Prominente at Colditz, considered a potential bargaining chip by the Nazis.
+As the nephew of George VI, Lascelles was one of the Prominente at Colditz, regarded by the Nazis as a potential bargaining asset.

-In March 1945, Adolf Hitler signed his death warrant; the SS general in command of prisoner-of-war camps, Gottlob Berger, realizing the war was lost, refused to carry out the sentence and released Lascelles to the Swiss.
+In March 1945, Adolf Hitler signed his death warrant.
+Gottlob Berger, the SS general responsible for prisoner-of-war camps, realised the war was lost, refused to carry out the order, and released Lascelles to the Swiss authorities.

-In 1945–46, he served as aide-de-camp to his great uncle, Lord Athlone, who was then Governor General of Canada.
-Lord Harewood served as a Counsellor of State in 1947, 1953–54, and 1956.
+In 1945–46, he served as aide-de-camp to his great-uncle, Lord Athlone, then Governor General of Canada.
+Lascelles served as a Counsellor of State in 1947, 1953–54, and 1956.

 House of Lords

 Lascelles succeeded his father in 1947.
 On 7 February 1956, he took his seat in the House of Lords.
-He lost his seat in the Lords following the House of Lords Act 1999, which excluded most hereditary peers from membership.
+He lost his seat following the House of Lords Act 1999, which removed most hereditary peers from membership.